walles/catiplicator/README.md

   * For 5x3, show `5=5`, `5+5=10`, `5+5+5=15`?
   * Specific tips on certain challenges?
 * On correct answer, flash screen in green + sound effect / speech
-* After each round the user is presented with stats and praise, especially if they reached a new level
+* After each round the user is presented with stats and praise, especially if they beat a problem they initially failed on
 * :white_check_mark: The presented level never goes down.
 Internally the level might though.
 * :white_check_mark: Challenges are rated by difficulty, not by which table they have
 * :white_check_mark: The app keeps track of failed challenges: